GalanCM/godot-test-camera-3d/README.md

 Other settings are available in the **General** tab of **Project Settings**, under **Test Camera 3D**.

-- **Initial Angle:** Controls the angle the camera starts at when running a scene.
+- **Starting Angle:** Controls the angle the camera starts at when running a scene.
+Pick the one that best suits your game.
-  - Default: An isometric angle.
-Designed to try to get an _okay_ angle for most projects.
-  - Back: A rear-view camera.
-Best for 3rd person action game player characters.
-  - Top: For top-down games.
-  - Side: For side-scrollers.